tbeimrohr/PSP-HA-Propulsion/README.md

 - Proper commenting inline with the code
    - Initializing new variables should be commented to explain purpose and or unit
-   - New sections within the code should be properly seperated with
+   - New sections within the code should be properly separated with
      %% Section Name
-   - Any equation used at the users discression should be commented with the source
+   - Any equation used at the users discresion should be commented with the source

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%